Signed in as:

 Noam teams up with his classmate Jonah, and in the process discovers how the silencing of gay persecution directly mirrors the silencing of gay voices in the Modern Orthodox community.
 As he learns more about his grandfather's secret, Noam realizes he will ultimately have to face his own.

-As we continue to fundraise for this last stage of production, we are slowly beginning the process of putting the final film together.
-If you would like to contribute to the project and become a part of this film, please follow the link below -
+We are also in the last stages of fundraising for screenings, marketing, and distribution.
+If you would like to contribute to the project and become a part of this film, please follow the link below-

 "I was raised in a Modern Orthodox Jewish community in Cleveland, Ohio, which made coming out as gay difficult.
 Homosexuality is taboo in the Orthodox world and many rabbis and Jewish organizations get pushback for simply talking about the subject.
 When I came to the realization about my own sexuality, I had to wait until leaving my hometown for college until I felt comfortable telling others.